ROCm/rocm-install-on-windows/docs/index.rst

 Windows quick start installation guide
 ======================================

 For a quick summary on installing the HIP SDK on Windows, follow the steps listed on this page.
-If you want a more in-depth installation guide, see :ref:`hip-install-full`.
+Find a more detailed installation guide in :ref:`hip-install-full`.

 System requirements
 -------------------